Making an Empact

 For the first part of our project I conducted an ethnographic study together with both litter-pickers and non-pickers to learn more about their motivations, barriers and the important contextual factors of this activity.
 Findings from this work can be found here (only in Norwegian).

-For the second part, I conducted UX research on Empact's app.
+For the second part, I conducted usability testing and analysed Empact's app.
 The app lets you register the litter you pick in exchange for points.
 These points can be exchanged for the chance of winning prizes or other products offered in the app.

 - Thirdly, I observed use of the app in real-life settings as I was doing ethnography with the litter-picking group.
 Several of these were long-time users of the app which provided a contrasting perspective.